suchyta1/Valarauko/README.md

+Installation requirements:

-I slightly hacked desdb to get an extra function that wasn't callable.
-Add this line to the try block in desdb/__init__.py:
-    from .desdb import get_tabledef
+* I slightly hacked desdb to get an extra function that wasn't callable.
+Add this line to the try block in desdb/__init__.py: from .desdb import get_tabledef
+*

+Some quick notes about some of the files:
 * job-debug is the queue submit file for wq (queue installed at BNL)
 * RunConfigurations.py sets up things you want to do in your run
 * WrapBalrog.py reads RunConfiguations.py and does all the MPI stuff